SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This query consists of x phrases.

-Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of GHG) but in order to be consistent with our target interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
-The same would apply to reforestation or other mitigation measures.
-Thus these are not included as individual search terms.

 Re target 13.3 - Interpretatation of what should be considered as contributing to "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage climate change mitigation, adaption, impact reduction and early warning.
 Here consider we that all research on these topics would contribute, and therefore they do not have to be combined with the concept of capacity.